Tertiary education fees in Australia: Commonwealth Supported Places (CSP) & Student Contribution (SC)

-The allocation is usually based on secondary school results (through the ATAR or OP scores), TAFE qualifications and previous university results.
+The allocation is usually based on secondary school results (through the ATAR scores), TAFE qualifications and previous university results.

 The student contribution varies between courses, and is based on the expected earnings following a students' graduation, not the cost of providing the course.
 Higher education providers can set the student contribution level for each unit of study, up to a maximum level set by the government.
 It is said that, due to government underfunding of universities, universities almost always charge the highest level allowable.

+Equivalent Full-time Student Load (EFTSL) is a measure of a student’s annual study load as expressed in relation to the relevant full-time equivalent – usually 8 courses (subjects) per academic year.
+Example if a student studies 4 per year their EFTSL would be 0.5 (assuming 1 ESTSL for their program of study is 8 courses per year, with each course being worth 0.125 EFTSL).

 Between 2012 and 2017, an eligible student who paid the entire or a part of the student contribution upfront received a 10% HECS discount on the amount paid (prior to 2012, the HECS discount was 20%).
 Only Australian citizens and permanent humanitarian visa holders were eligible for the up-front 10% HECS discount.
 The up-front discount was removed on 1 January 2017.

-Total Funding
+Total funding

 The total funding available to institutions per equivalent full-time student is the combination of the student contribution (divided into 3 different amounts/bands) and the Commonwealth government contribution (divided into 8 different amounts/clusters).
-For 2017 these are:
+For 2017, these are:

 Full fee-paying students

 Full fee places for Australian undergraduate students were phased out in 2009 under reforms made by the Gillard government.

 Other students may obtain a full fee place (FFP) if they do not receive a Commonwealth supported place, subject to meeting relevant qualifications.
 Most postgraduate courses do not have Commonwealth supported places available and therefore, all these students are full fee-paying.
 Fee-paying students are charged the full cost of their course, with no Commonwealth contribution.

 Some fee-paying students can obtain loans under the Higher Education Loan Programme, called FEE-HELP loans, to cover all or part of their fees.
 This is available to Australian citizens, New Zealand citizens and permanent humanitarian visa holders.
 Undergraduate students who obtain these loans are charged a 20% loan fee on top of the amount borrowed.
-This does not apply to post graduate courses.
+This does not apply to postgraduate courses.
 Students are able to borrow a lifetime maximum FEE-HELP loan of $112,134 for medicine, dentistry and veterinary science programs and $89,706 for all other programs (adjusted for inflation).
 In 2005, FEE-HELP loans replaced the Open Learning Deferred Payment Scheme (OLDPS), the Postgraduate Education Loan Scheme (PELS) and the Bridging for Overseas-Trained Professionals Loan Scheme (BOTPLS).